WHAT ARE NUTRIENTS?

 The six types of essential nutrients are:

-wHY IS EATING A WELL BALANCED AND NUTRITIOUS DIET IMPORTANT TO US?
+WHY IS EATING A WELL-BALANCED AND NUTRITIOUS DIET IMPORTANT TO US?

-Now, good nutritious food has been proven to quite literally feed our mind and body.
+Good nutritious food has been proven to quite literally feed our mind and body.
 It keeps us, strong mentally alert, and energized for the day ahead.

 Moreover, a healthy diet combined with light daily exercise can prevent many small illnesses and more serious long-term health problems.

 Several studies have shown that when you combine good nutrition with physical activity on even a small scale (gym membership is not required), then the average human has the ability to push life expectancy beyond the established average in their area.